VacheDesNeiges/Jellyfish-Idle/README.md

 ./build.sh --game
 ```

-You may also build in debug mode by running
+You may also build in debug mode by adding the arg --debug
 ```
-./build.sh --debug
+./build.sh --game --debug
 ```

 Once this is done, you can start the game by running the command
 ```
 ./game
 ```
 You may also start with no saved data by running
 ```
 ./game --noSave